zrheaume/adomer-toolkit/README.md

 Adding applications to your adomer online account allows you to view their attributes through adomer's tree rendering engine, and it's painfully simple.

 To add an application, use the __atk hook__ command.
 `atk hook` has a mandatory flag of `-a <applicationName>`, and optionally takes in a filepath.
-If no filepath is given, hook will be run on the working directory from which it was called.
+If no filepath is given, hook is run on the working directory from which it has been called.

 ```
    $ cd ./projects/MyProject/

    $ atk hook -a "My Project"
    [[ optionally ]]
    [[ $ atk hook ~/Documents/projects/MyProject/ -a "My Project" ]]

    ...
    $ ok!
 ```

+This calls atk's hook method which runs a series of analyses which extract components and create a profile of the application.
+Once this is complete, the resultant object is transmitted to adomer online's api, and it is added to your account.
+Now, you can go to the adomer home page to view a quantitative breakdown of your application, as well as an interactive map of your application.